deck-app/lamp-stack/README.md

 ### Using DECK

-Install lamp-stack from the DECK marketplace
+Install lamp-stack from the DECK marketplace and follow the instructions on the GUI

-### Using w/o DECK
+### From terminal with Docker

 ```
 git clone https://github.com/deck-app/lamp-stack/